- Return airfares from Auckland-Los Angeles/ Las Vegas-San Francisco-Auckland airport

 Our nature/walking tours are designed to appeal to, and suit mature travellers and age is of no consideration provided you are a reasonably active person.
 The majority of our tour members fall into the 60’s to late 70’s age range and all seem to enjoy our very peaceful, unhurried style of small-group travel.
-Our tours are based around a nature theme with the walking arranged as a healthy and relaxing way to further enjoy the beautiful and fascinating areas we explore.
-Each day generally includes several two/three hour walks and many one hour rambles with a picnic lunch.
-We will offer alternative activities for tour members who wish to forgo particular tour walks.
+Our tours are based around walking as a healthy and relaxing way to further enjoy the beautiful and fascinating areas we explore.
+Each day generally includes a two/three hour walk or many one hour rambles with a picnic lunch.

 Duration: 25 Days

 Limited: to 20 persons

 **This itinerary is quite different from previous Canyonland tours and offers many new aspects

 The itinerary has huge popularity with Kiwis, spending 25 days exploring a broad area of the American Southwest – visiting the deserts and red-rock landscapes of southern Arizona, the spectacular canyon and mesa lands of Utah – and finally the fertile orchard and farmlands of southern California.
 The tour is scheduled to coincide with autumn in the USA southwest so tour members can enjoy beautiful settled weather and moderate temperatures at a quieter time of the year during their explorations.